 - Read about the culture and the people before you visit

 - Eat local!
-Taste what Cusco has to offer (including Llama and Guinea Pig), while helping the local economy
+Taste what Cusco has to offer and help the local economy

-- Come haggle at local markets, but remember, a small difference in price for you, is probably a big one for the seller
+- Negotiate at the market, remember a small difference in price for you, is likely a big one for the seller

 - Ask permission before you photograph local people